milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include:

-Social Security Number and income account balances and transaction history credit history and payment history
+Social Security Number and income
+Account balances and transaction history
+Credit history and payment history

 How?
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons Chase chooses to share; and whether you can limit this sharing.